 Catarratto

-Expect bold fruity and flower aromas from this yellowy green grape which get balanced out beautifully with a gentle touch of fine herbs and spices.
+Expect bold, fruity, and floral aromas from this yellow-green grape, which is beautifully balanced with a gentle touch of fine herbs and spices.
 Catarratto grapes generally produce wines with a full body and a generous amount of acidity.

 Pair it with: seafood, marinated antipasti, and vegetarian courses